 - Level 90: This is the damage tier.
 Out of the three in this current talent setup, I like Chi Torpedo the least.
 It makes your roll do damage and healing, but since you have to roll to do it, you can potentially mess up positioning, which on certain fights can be vital.
 However if you want to maximize your ability to help healers with their job, this might be the talent for you.
 However, I personally prefer the talents that focus on damage.
 Rushing Jade Wind is a powerful talent for AoE.
 It replaces Spinning Crane Kick and basically functions the same way (same energy cost, same chi generation) but it is no longer channeled, so you can fight with other spells on top of it.
 Invoke Xuen, the White Tiger is more useful for smaller groups of mobs who stay in a particular area for a long period of time, as well as useful for extra damage on a single target.
 I'll be using both Xuen and Jade Wind depending on the encounter and my job within it, though of the two I love Xuen.
 I mean come on, who wouldn't like tiger lightning?
 Xuen even has his own pet bar for optimal control!
 He has a taunt like a hunter pet's which can be very useful when you want to pick up a target or give yourself a couple seconds of breathing room.

 With Blizzard's new philosophy in regards to glyphs, we will not have a "one size fits all" way to glyph.
 In fact, we will have several ways.
 What this section will cover are the glyphs that are useful to us and HOW they're useful.
-If you would like, you can listen to my podcast episode that discusses glyphs instead of reading, or use it to supplement this section.

 I will only be showing major glyphs, as minor glyphs for brewmasters, as of right now, are completely personal preference.
 They do not provide any noticeable benefit within combat.
 However, here is a list of all of the monk minor glyphs, so that you can see what they are for yourself and pick which are the nicest in your opinion.
 WARNING: Though it doesn't technically say it's for a specific spec, Glyph of Blackout Kick is NOT useful for us.
 Do not get it.